SAP-samples/cxii-shopping-assistant-ui-component/README.md

 CXAI Assistant library for use with CXAI assistant API CXAI Ask Product library for use with CXAI Ask Product API

+## Accelerator (JSP) version
+This instruction is for Composable Storefront library.
+If you use Accelerator see [Accelerator Addon](#cxaiaskproductaddon/README.md)
+Currently only Ask Product component is provided in Accelerator addon.

 ## Requirements
 1. Node version specified in `.nvmrc` files
 2. Valid `configurationId` created by Assistant API.
 You can pass it via `provideConfig`, or expose backend endpoint that returns it, or use provided sample backend extensions.
 See section in [Backend README](cxaiaskproductocc/README.md#sample-assistant-config-json).